 Many churches will provide free childcare during church service or for community meetings, like bible studies or volunteer opportunities.

-You may be able to join a group specifically for new moms or find a women’s support group with other mothers.
+You may be able to join a new moms group specifically, or find a women’s support group with other mothers.